Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/10-Animations/README.md

 By the end of this lesson, students should be able to:

-- Explain the basics of UIKit animation and different options available to create special effects.
+- Explain the basics of UIKit animation and different options available to create special effects
-- Identify properties that can be animated.
+- Identify properties that can be animated
-- Animate views with the frame approach.
+- Animate views with the frame approach
-- Animate views with Auto Layout.
+- Animate views with Auto Layout
-- Apply animations in a login screen.
+- Apply animations in a login screen

 <!-- > -->